BossLu93/AI-Voice-Assistant-Pro/README.md

-            ├── main.py                       # It is the starting point of the AI Voice Assistant Pro ├── model_training.py             # Contains functions for training the intent recognition model ├── system_operations.py          # Contains functions for system operations └── websites.py                   # Contains a list of websites that
+            ├── main.py                       # It is the starting point of the AI Voice Assistant Pro ├── model_training.py             # Contains functions for training the intent recognition model ├── system_operations.py          # Contains functions for system operations └── websites.py                   # Contains a list of websites that can be opened by the AI Voice Assistant Pro ├── requirements.txt                  # Lis